Event box

 This 2023 conference reopens the “Rochester Conversation” on mid-sized cities that Johnson inaugurated two decades ago and marks a re-envisioning of Rochester History in partnership with the RIT Press.
 In both cases, we hope to use this moment to inspire new conversations about the meaning of America’s mid-sized cities now and in the future.

-- Department - Local History & Genealogy History Streamed Event Subject - Lecture Subject - Local History Subject - Other (Miscellaneous)
+Department - Local History & Genealogy History Streamed Event Lecture Local History Other (Miscellaneous)